 Understanding malaria infection dynamics

-This student project is available for Honors, Masters and PhD candidates and will develop skills in genetic and next-generation sequencing techniques, epidemiology, computational data analysis, and will involve work with international collaborators.
+This student project is available for Masters and PhD candidates and will develop skills in genetics, epidemiology, computational data analysis, and will involve work with international collaborators.

 During my PhD I investigated the genetic epidemiology of the malaria parasite Plasmodium falciparum in Bongo District, Ghana in the laboratory of Professor Karen Day.
 I discovered that residents of all ages harbored infections that were genetically diverse and structured to ensure lifelong carriage of parasites.
 The findings from my PhD have supported the development of a novel malaria surveillance tool called the “varcode” that can be applied to genetically fingerprint parasites based on variant antigen genes.